Space News

 CDR: And we're on our way to the MDA.
 I wish I had a Polaroid picture to send down to you guys from the inside of this command module with three suits, all that gear, a drogue, a probe, and a hatch, Joe, Paul, and Pete.

-The transcipt indicates that was on Day 146, which was Flight Day 2 (May 26) according to this date conversion chart.
+The transcript indicates that was on Day 146, which was Flight Day 2 (May 26).

 LM-12